Definition: is a long-term, or chronic, inflammation of the pericardium.

 Autoimmune disorders It has been shown that systemic lupus, rheumatoid arthritis, and other immune diseases increase the risk of constrictive pericarditis.

 Trauma or injury to the heart.
 Having had a heart attack or having heart surgery may increase your risk.

 Medicines.
 Pericarditis is a side effect of some medications.

 Gender and age.
-Constrictive pericarditis is more common in men between the ages of 20 and 50.
+Constrictive pericarditis is more common in men between 20 and 50.

 How is it diagnosed?

 This condition is difficult to diagnose.
 It can be confused with other heart conditions such as: